Soypete/talks/go_data_eng/talk.md

 ---

 ## Platform

 Platform: Infrastructure for storing, transfering, analyzing, and transforming data.

----
+---;

 Use If you don't have to make it in house, if you do, do not over engineer it
  - pachydern
  - beam

-___
+---;

 Plan for Monolith or Microservice upfront. no hybrids
 - If you are doing microservice architecture they each consumption point is a unique service

----
+---;

 Use a messaging/streaming service over channels
 - nats
 - nsq
 - api calls slow things down

----
+---;

 Use a schema repository (grpc + go =  heart)

----
+--- ;

 ## Extraction

 Pick the Data type at Extration and stick to it
 - unstructured data is popular in other platforms *avoid it*
 - Can you use scraping to help define data

----
+---;

 Don't be afraid of generating code

----
+---;

 Pointers make things lighter

----
+---;

 Always pass errors up

----
+---;

 ## Transform

 Rely on your database

----
+---;

 Transforming for the Database is not the same as transforming for product consumption

----
+---;

 Find a good sql library

----
+---;
+## Load

+Can you use scraping to help define data?

+---;
+ Don't be afraid of generating code

+---;
+ Monitor your data change.
+It makes debugging easier.